wangyihaier/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

    ![+Create a resource is selected in the Azure navigation pane, and "visual studio community" is entered into the Search the Marketplace box.
 Visual Studio Community 2017 (latest release) on Windows Server 2016 (x64) is selected in the results.](./media/create-resource-visual-studio-on-windows-server-2016.png 'Create Windows Server 2016 with Visual Studio Community 2017')

-2. Set the following configuration on the Basics tab.
+2. Set the following configuration on the Basics tab:

    - **Name**: Enter LabVM